patrickpilch/dependency-license-checker/README.md

 This was another strategic choice made to address the risk of writing an overly permissive regex that would allow a new license to sneak into the permitted list.

-## TODOs before initial release
-- Create LicenseWhitelistProvider and ExclusionProvider interfaces and default implementation of file-based reading.
-- Add support for scanning plugins, and not only artifacts in `<dependencies>`